Vontae Davis: Professional career

+Pre-draft

 Davis attended the NFL Scouting Combine in Indianapolis, Indiana and completed all of the combine and positional drills.
 On March 18, 2009, Davis attended Illinois' pro day and opted to perform the majority of combine drills.
-He posted better times in the 40-yard dash (4.40s), 20-yard dash (2.52s), and 10-yard dash (1.48s) while also adding height to his vertical jump (37.5").
-At the conclusion of the pre-draft process, Davis was projected to be first or second round selection by NFL draft experts and scouts.
-He was ranked the third best cornerback prospect in the draft by DraftScout.com.
+He posted better times in the 40-yard dash (4.40s), 20-yard dash (2.52s) and 10-yard dash (1.48s) while also adding height to his vertical jump (37.5").
+At the conclusion of the pre-draft process, Davis was projected to be a first- or second-round selection by NFL draft experts and scouts.
+He was ranked the third-best cornerback prospect in the draft by DraftScout.com.

 Miami Dolphins

-The Miami Dolphins selected Davis in the first round (25th overall) of the 2009 NFL Draft.
-Davis was the second cornerback drafted behind Ohio State's Malcolm Jenkins and was the first of two cornerbacks the Dolphins selected in the first two rounds, along with Utah's Sean Smith who they drafted in the second round (61st overall).

 2009

+The Miami Dolphins selected Davis in the first round of the 2009 NFL draft, using the 25th pick of the draft.
+Davis was the second cornerback drafted behind Ohio State's Malcolm Jenkins and was the first of two cornerbacks the Dolphins selected in the first two rounds, along with Utah's Sean Smith, whom they drafted in the second round with the 61st overall pick.

-On July 31, 2009, the Miami Dolphins signed Davis to a five-year, $10.25 million contract that includes $7.43 million guaranteed and a signing bonus of $500,000.
+On July 31, 2009, the Dolphins signed Davis to a five-year, $10.25 million contract that includes $7.43 million guaranteed and a signing bonus of $500,000.

 Throughout training camp, Davis competed for a job as a starting cornerback against Eric Green and Sean Smith.
-Head coach Tony Sparano named Davis the fourth cornerback on the Dolphins' depth chart to begin the regular season, behind Will Allen, Sean Smith, and Nathan Jones.
+Head coach Tony Sparano named Davis the fourth cornerback on the Dolphins' depth chart to begin the regular season, behind Will Allen, Sean Smith and Nathan Jones.